gregives/gregives.co.uk/contents/blog/optimising-the-fonts-on-my-website.md

 Notice we retain the required layout features `ccmp,locl,mark,mkmk` which we could see in Wakamai Fondue.
 If you wanted to include kerning in your first stage font, you'll want to change the layout features to `ccmp,locl,mark,mkmk,kern`.

 The unicodes specify which characters we want to keep in our first stage font file.
-Google Fonts seems to use a sensible default for their 'Latin' fonts, so I stuck with that.
+Google Fonts seems to use a sensible default for their "Latin" fonts, so I stuck with that.
 If you want to have more control over which unicodes you include, [glyphhanger](https://github.com/filamentgroup/glyphhanger) seems like a great tool which can actually analyse your website to see which unicode ranges are used.

 Subsetting my new display font brought my first stage fonts down to **only 12.0kB** in size!
 That's a reduction of a whopping **133kB** on some pages, compared to the seven web fonts I was previously loading.